 GMAT Study Schedule = GMAT Success

 Google Docs is a great place to keep your GMAT schedule so that you can access it wherever you are.
+Ready to rock?
+Here’s Week 1 of the ultimate 11 Week GMAT Schedule.
+Otherwise read more info below on how to use the schedule.

 Take a look at your calendar and schedule your GMAT study sessions for the next 11 weeks.
 No joke.
 Think back to college.
 You had a schedule for your classes right?
 Imagine that your classes had a random schedule that changed day to day.
 Now imagine that not only did the class times change but also their durations.
 Imagine even that the ending time for a class could change during the class.
 So a lecture could be 10 minutes or 10 hours.
 Nightmare!
 This is how many people approach GMAT studying.
 I know, sounds crazy.
 So pick the days and times when you will study.
 Set them in stone so that you can get into a rhythm.
 Seriously: this works.